Proximify/packman/README.md

 $ composer require proximify/bibutils:dev-master
 ```

 requires the branch "master" (the `dev-` prefix means "branch name").
-When requesting a package by branch name, Composer clones the repo within the appropriate place in the `vendor` folder. having a clone means that you can work directly in it and commit from that location.
+When requesting a package by branch name, Composer clones the repo within the appropriate place in the `vendor` folder.
+Having a cloned repo instead just files means that you can make changes to it and then commit from its location in the vendor folder.
 It is weird, but it does the job.

 An alternative to that approach is to use [symlink repositories](https://getcomposer.org/doc/05-repositories.md#path).
-Similarly to the cloned repo approach, the dependant packages won't need to be updated via composer every time they are changed locally by you.
+Similarly to the cloned repo approach, the dependant packages won't need to be updated via composer every time they are locally changed by you.
 You can modify your local copy of the repo and the change is "applied" to the copy of the package within the vendor folder of another project.

 Conceptually, the symlink approach and the cloned repo approach are identical.
 The only difference is that the cloned repo approach keeps an independent clone within the vendor folder, so if you also have the repo somewhere else, you  have to remember to pull the latest changes in the clone that was not modified directly.
 With symlinks, you avoid that step.